YoubetDao/Blockchain-Technology-and-Application-Notes-2018/ETH/Overview.md

 In addition, Ethereum supports **smart contracts**.

-### 3 What is a decentralized contract?
+### 3 How decentralized contract is inspired?

-- After Bitcoin's success, people wonder what else can be decentralized.The emergence of Ethereum has added the characteristic of decentralized contracts.
+- After the success of Bitcoin, people further think about what else we can decentralize.

-- Bitcoin is decentralized currency, replacing government functions with technical means like cryptography and consensus mechanisms.
+- Bitcoin replaced government functions with technical means like cryptography and consensus mechanisms.

-- Ethereum has decentralized contracts.
-In real society, contracts are maintained by government through judicial means.
-Smart contracts on Ethereum replace judicial means with technical means.
+- Ethereum replaced government judicial means with technical means to maintain the effectiveness of contracts.

-- Some contracts with simple and clear logic can be written as smart contracts, but not all contract content can be implemented in programming languages or quantified.
+- The contract can be implemented by code placed on the blockchain.
+Through the immutability of the blockchain, the effectiveness of the contract can be guaranteed.
+Some contracts with simple and clear logic can be written as smart contracts but not all.

-### 4 What are the benefits of decentralized contracts?
+### 4 What are the benefits of decentralized currency and contracts?

-- Decentralized currency like Bitcoin has an advantage in cross-border transfers compared to legal tender as it is faster despite some imperfections.
+- **Faster cross-border transfer speed**: Decentralized currency like Bitcoin has an advantage in cross-border transfers compared to legal tender as it is faster despite some imperfections.

-- In contracts with signatories from all over and no unified jurisdiction, judicial means are difficult for contract enforcement.
-Online crowdfunding with participants worldwide is an example.Even under the same jurisdiction, judicial contract enforcement is time-consuming and laborious.
-Winning a lawsuit doesn't guarantee getting money.

-- Smart contracts have the advantage that once code is on the blockchain, it's immutable and everyone must execute according to the code rules, ensuring contract participants can't default.
+- **Smart contracts are immutable**: everyone must execute according to the code rules, ensuring that contract participants cannot default.

 ### 5 Remaining course content